 As the rate escalates and more countries join the U.S. in imposing a carbon tax, the pressure on the holdout countries to join in will increase substantially.
 If we assume that Canada, Mexico, the UK, and the EU join us in a “World Carbon Tax Union” within the first three years, all other exporting nations will essentially be forced to join by the fourth year.
 Countries that do not join will face a 10% tariff barrier in the fifth year, rising to 20% in the tenth year, making their exports uncompetitive.

-An escalating border tax on the total value of goods from non-compliant countries will a) be radically simpler to manage at the border, and b) be frankly coercive, forcing the rest of the world to follow our lead.
+A uniform border tax on the total value of goods from non-compliant countries will a) be radically simpler to manage at the border, and b) be frankly coercive, forcing the rest of the world to follow our lead.
 As a result, we will end up very quickly with a uniform global carbon tax system that will produce a far greater reduction in carbon pollution, with much less distortion of the world economy.

 VII.
 Federal excise taxes on tobacco, alcohol, & other legal recreational drugs

 Existing excise taxes (e.g., alcohol and tobacco) should be continued.
 Marijuana and any other recreational drugs that become legalized should be taxed at the maximum rate that will not create a black market for the same or equivalent drugs.

 This is a small, but extremely efficient tax, and it would bring us more in line with other countries.
 It includes a derivatives tax of 0.005*% (one tenth of the main financial transactions tax rate).
 Its primary purposes are a) to reduce the churn rate for stocks, bonds, and derivatives, b) to reduce ultrafast machine trading that is unfair to ordinary investors, c) to stabilize financial markets by making them fairer and less volatile, and d) to pay part of the cost of creating secure and liquid markets for securities.